 Say hello to that booze-free glow.

-December was a month of indulgence, in every sense, and while we have zero regrets, we're using the dawn of the New Year to kickstart some healthier habits, to help us feel more energized and look better.
+Whether it was the result or stress or boredom, it's safe to say lockdown was a time for indulgence, in every sense.
+While we have zero regrets and it was necessary to get through the alarming news notifications, we're using the ease of restrictions to kickstart some healthier habits, to help us feel more energised and look better.
 And where better to start, than with our skin?

 To our bodies, alcohol is a toxin, which means when we ingest it, our bodies will work to metabolize the alcohol before other sources of energy.
 Not to mention, alcohol is a dehydrator and can cause sugar cravings.
-So, if you're keen to be your glowy self come February 1, scroll down to see how a #DryJan could get you there.
+So, if you're keen to be your glowy self come December 1, scroll down to see how a Sober October could get you there.

 Alcohol is metabolised into an acetaldehyde compound by the body, which makes all the body's blood vessels relax, but that doesn't actually mean good things for our skin.